SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 StreamTransactionExtender
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This utility will take one input transfer and generate serval output transfers, it provides the facility to repeat the payload value ``count+1`` times into output transfers.
+This utility will take one input transfer and generate several output transfers, it provides the facility to repeat the payload value ``count+1`` times into output transfers.
 The ``count`` is captured and registered each time inputStream fires for an individual payload.

 .. code-block:: scala